 Louis Michel Eilshemius (American, 1864-1941)

-Provenance: Collection of Joseph H. Hirshhorn (American, 1899-1981) financier, philanthropist, and benefactor of the Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, DC; by descent in the Hirshhorn family.
+Provenance: Collection of Joseph H. Hirshhorn (American, 1899-1981), financier, philanthropist, and benefactor of the Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, DC; by gift to Hirshhorn family members in 1980; then by descent within the family.

 The absence of a condition statement does not imply that the lot is in perfect condition or completely free from wear and tear, imperfections or the effects of aging.
 Condition requests can be obtained via email (lot inquiry button) or by telephone to the appropriate gallery location (Boston/617.350.5400 or Marlborough/508.970.3000).
 Any condition statement given, as a courtesy to a client, is only an opinion and should not be treated as a statement of fact.
 Skinner Inc. shall have no responsibility for any error or omission.